rochoa85/dockECR/README.md

 ### Third-party tools

 The script is written in python3 with system calls to the Ubuntu OS.
-The docking stand-alone programs can be put after installation in the folder `auxiliar/software`.
+The docking stand-alone programs can be put after installation in the folder `auxiliar/software` **(alternatively, the code can be modified to call the programs without local paths, in case they have been installed in the system path.)**.
 For instructions about how to download and install each program follow these websites:

 - AutoDock Vina: http://vina.scripps.edu/download.html - stand-alone tools: vina
 - Smina: https://sourceforge.net/projects/smina/files/ - stand-alone tools: smina.static